ZhefeiGong/paper/topics/large_language_model/README.md

 * [Standard](#standard)

 **📚Knowledge**
-* LoRa(Low-Rank Adaptation)
+* 🪐**LoRA(Low-Rank Adaptation)**
-	LoRa, short for "Low-Rank Adaptation," is a technique designed to fine-tune large pre-trained models efficiently by introducing **low-rank matrix decomposition**.
+	LoRA, short for "Low-Rank Adaptation," is a technique designed to fine-tune large pre-trained models efficiently by introducing **low-rank matrix decomposition**.
 It significantly reduces the number of parameters that need to be updated during the fine-tuning process, thereby decreasing computational and storage costs while maintaining model performance.
-* Encoder $\Rightarrow$ BERT(Bidirectional Encoder Representations from Transformers)
+* 🪐**Encoder** $\Rightarrow$ **BERT**(Bidirectional Encoder Representations from Transformers)
 	* Masked Language Model, MLM
 	* Next Sentence Prediction, NSP
-* Decoder $\Rightarrow$ GPT(Generative Pre-trained Transformer)
+* 🪐**Decoder** $\Rightarrow$ **GPT**(Generative Pre-trained Transformer)
 	* Auto-regressive Training Process
-* Low Rank Adaptation(LRA)
+* 🪐**Components of Transformer**
+	a. **Input Embeddings**
+	- **Token Embeddings**
+		Converts input tokens into dense vectors.
+	- **Positional Encodings**
+		Adds positional information to the token embeddings since the model does not inherently capture word order.
+	b. **Encoder-Decoder Structure**
+	- The Transformer consists of an encoder and a decoder stack, each comprising multiple identical layers.
+	c. **Encoder**
+	- **Self-Attention Mechanism**
+		Computes the attention scores between each pair of input tokens to capture dependencies regardless of their distance.
+    - **Scaled Dot-Product Attention**
+	    Calculates the attention weights using dot products, scaling by the square root of the dimension.
+    - **Multi-Head Attention**
+	    Enhances the model's ability to focus on different positions by using multiple attention heads.
+    - **Feed-Forward Neural Networks (FFNN)**
+	    Applies two linear transformations with a ReLU activation in between.
+	- **Layer Normalization and Residual Connections** Stabilizes and speeds up training.
+	d. **Decoder**
+	- **Masked Self-Attention**
+		Ensures that each position can only attend to earlier positions in the sequence, maintaining the autoregressive property necessary for text generation.
+	* **Multi-Head Attention**
+		Splits the attention mechanism into multiple heads to capture different features and dependencies in the text.
+	- **Feed-Forward Neural Networks (FFNN)**
+		Each layer contains a position-wise feed-forward network, consisting of two linear transformations with a ReLU activation in between.

 ## Benchmark